 The coloring pages in Wixie are an easy way to get comfortable with the Wixie tools and mimic activities many families already do together.
 Complete the coloring pages by choosing a color from the color palette and either using the paint bucket to fill a space on the page with a click or using the paint bucket tool to click and drag to color.

 Have your child log in to Wixie.
-Search "coloring" in the field at the top or open the Templates folder in the list on the left.
-Open the Art folder and open the Coloring Pages folder to find an image you want to use.
+Search "coloring" in the field at the top or open the Curriculum Library in the list on the left.
+Open the Art folder and open the Coloring Pages folder to find an image you want to use such as the Candle, Christmas Bear, and Christmas Tree.

 2. Decorate an ornament